 SCOPE OF THIS CHAPTER

 The Placement Plan should include the parameters within which visits or stays away from the home with friends may be agreed by the carer without prior consultation with the social worker, and whether agreement to such visits requires the carer to obtain parental consent.
+The Plan may state that the social worker and/or parent must always be consulted.

 Where there are exceptional reasons to require carers to seek the permission of the social worker, a manager or a parent, or place specific restrictions on permitting a child to stay overnight with friends, this should be because of reasons necessary to safeguard the child's welfare.
 The child's wishes should be taken into account in reaching any such decision.